Tramway Lift Bridge over Maroochy River

-The Tramway Lift Bridge over Maroochy River is a heritage-listed railway bridge at Store Road, Nambour, Sunshine Coast Region, Queensland, Australia.
+The Tramway Lift Bridge over Maroochy River was a heritage-listed railway bridge at Store Road, Nambour, Sunshine Coast Region, Queensland, Australia.
 It was built in 1921.
 It was added to the Queensland Heritage Register on 7 February 2005.
+It was destroyed by floods in 2022 and then removed from the heritage register.

 History

 The Moreton Central Sugar Mill opened for crushing in 1897.
 The lift bridge was part of the Moreton Central Sugar Mill Cane Tramway that connected the mill with cane farms, which developed over many years and was in use until late 2003.
 It was a key factor in the success of the mill and the development of Nambour.

 Extending the tramway network proved expensive due to the nature of the terrain and there were consequent difficulties with the supply of cane to the mill, though by 1905, when the first locomotive, a Krauss 0-6-0 tank locomotive, was purchased, there were 26 mi of permanent tramline in use.
 In 1911 a branch line was constructed to the Maroochy River and although the eastern section of the tramway network continued to be extended, lines on the western side were sold to Maroochy Shire in 1914.

 Two short sections of line on the north side were laid, but a shortage of steel and labour during and after WWI delayed further work.
 Much of the line was temporary, being laid down for the crushing season.
 In 1917 a lift up bridge was constructed over Petrie Creek.
 In 1920, the mill board sought permission from the state government to bridge the Maroochy River and this was granted on 10 May 1920.
 The new bridge was also a lift bridge and was completed by August 1921.